simone-f/compare-to-osm/README.md

 In Ubuntu, install everything with:

-        sudo apt-get install spatialite-bin gdal-bin nodejs python-mapnik python-jinja2 sudo npm install -g topojson
+        sudo apt-get install gdal-bin nodejs python-mapnik python-jinja2 sudo npm install -g topojson

+You will also need Spatialite or PostGIS, depending on the comparator you use (see section below): `sudo apt-get install spatialite-bin` or `sudo apt-get install postgis postgresql-contrib osmosis`.

 Data:

-* a WGS84 shapefile with open data regarding highways from the the zone you are interested (e.g. a local council); the geometries must be Linestring
+* a WGS84 shapefile with open data regarding highways from the the zone of your interest, e.g. a local council
-* a Shapefile with the boundaries of the zone.
+* a Shapefile with the boundaries of the zone (if using `highwaysgeometry` comparator).

 ## Usage
 ### Configuration
-* Create a file named `tasks.json`, with the list of comparisons (tasks) you want to do.<br>See `./tasks_example.json`.
-* Optional: write in `./html/data/page_info.js` the text that you want to show in the box over the map in `./html/index.html`.<br>See `./html/data/page_info_example.js`.
+Create a new project directory into `projects` and write a `project.json` file with the configuration.
+See `projects/README.md` for more informations.<br>Optionally, write a Jinja2 template to generate a custom web page.

 ### Execution
-For the list of options, run:
+Show the list of options:

         pyhton ./compare-to-osm.py -h

-Analyse the data descripted in `tasks.json` and create or update the output files (`./data/out/*`):
+Analyse the data and create the output files:

-        pyhton ./compare-to-osm.py --analyse
+        pyhton ./compare-to-osm.py projects/myproject/project.json --analyse

-Read output files and generate the files used by the map (`./html/data/*`)
+Read analysis' output files and create the web page and GeoJSON or PNG tiles used by the map:

-        pyhton ./compare-to-osm.py --update_map
+        pyhton ./compare-to-osm.py projects/myproject/project.json --update_map

-Open `./html/index.html` in a browser to see the results.
+Open `projects/myproject/html/index.html` in a web browser to see the results.

 ### Demo
-1. Uncompress the files in `./data/open_data/*.tar.gz`
-2. rename `./tasks_example.json` as `./tasks.json` and fix the files' paths in it
-3. rename `./html/data/page_info_example.js` as `./html/data/page_info.js`
-4. execute `python ./compare-to-osm.py --analyse --update_map`
-5. open `./html/index.html` in a browser.
+Run `python ./compare-to-osm.py projects/projectdemo/project.json --analyse --update_map` and  open `projects/projectdemo/html/index.html` in a web browser.

+### Comparators
+The comparison is performed by one of the modules in `comparators` directory:

+* `comparators/highwaysgeometry.py` needs spatialite-bin package and supports Linestring shapefiles.
+* `comparators/highwaysgeometrypostgis.py` needs PostGIS and osmosis and supports Multilinestring shapefiles.

+You may add new modules to compare different OSM object (e.g. rivers).
+Just add in the project file the name of the comparator you want to use (e.g. `"comparator": "highwaysgeometry"`).

-### Notes
+### OpenStreetMap data
+By default the program downloads the OSM data from Overpass API, ignoring footways, cycleways and pedestrian highways.

-For big areas you may prefer to use a local OSM file instead of downloading the highways from Overpass API.
-In this case, create the highways file manually (e.g. with `osmfilter --keep=highway Verona.o5m -o=data/OSM/Verona.osm`, where Verona is the task name) and use the options `--analyse --offline`.
+For big areas you may prefer to create the OSM file manually.
+E.g.:

+       osmconvert Italy.pbf -B=Verona.poly -o=Verona.o5m

+       osmfilter --keep=  --keep=highway Verona.o5m -o=projects/myproject/data/OSM/Verona_highways.osm`

+where Verona_highways is the task name, and then use the options `--analyse --offline` to avoid the download.

 ## Development
 License: GPL v3